If you run a Shopify, WooCommerce, Squarespace, or similar website, you might wonder, “Do I need Google Analytics?”

 Squarespace Analytics report VS. Google Analytics 4

-For example, in Squarespace, I can see the forms and conversions report that tells me how many forms submitted I received.
+For example, in Squarespace, I can see the forms and conversions report that tells me how many forms I received.

 In Google Analytics 4, a new enhanced measurement feature called form interactions allows you to track form submissions automatically.